Zabanaa/neuromancer.vim/README.md

 * tpope/vim-markdown
 * hdima/python-syntax

-If you use golang, you might want to enable the following setting for a better
+If you use vim-go, you might want to enable the following settings for a better, enhanced experience:
-experience:

 ```bash
 # .vimrc